Research

 has nonconstructive axioms, then it, or perhaps some related

-statement, can be proved in some constructive system, Y. But now
+statement, can be proved in a corresponding constructive system, Y. But now

 suppose one has an ordinary mathematical theorem, proved using methods